Club Blooming: 1990s

-The following year Blooming celebrated its 50th anniversary playing in second division; however, a fresh board of directors with Juan Callaú in command, promised the supporters that the team would return to first division in 1997.
-The first step was to find a manager with a strong background, who was familiar with Bolivian football and had the willingness to undertake this pretentious project.
+The following year Blooming celebrated its 50th anniversary playing in second division; however, a new board of directors with Juan Callaú in command, promised the supporters that the team would return to first division in 1997.
+The first step was to find a manager with a strong background, who was familiar with Bolivian football and had the willingness to undertake this project.
 That's how they determined to bring onboard Carlos Aragonés, a prominent manager who had won the national title with The Strongest a few years back.
-The club was also strengthened with great off-season acquisitions like young talented midfielder Limberg Gutiérrez, experienced striker Víctor Hugo Antelo, Tahuichi right-back Renny Ribera and other important players, which got on well with rest of the squad; forming a solid and consistent team that won the promotion in 1996 by defeating Club Universidad from Santa Cruz in the Copa Simón Bolívar finals.
+The club was also strengthened with off-season acquisitions like midfielder Limberg Gutiérrez, striker Víctor Hugo Antelo, Tahuichi right-back Renny Ribera and other players, which got on well with rest of the squad; forming a team that won the promotion in 1996 by defeating Club Universidad from Santa Cruz in the Copa Simón Bolívar finals.

 With the imminent return of Blooming to first division football, the club once again occupied a seat of honor among the best teams in Bolivia.
 In 1997, la academia made a successful comeback; in the Apertura the club finished first in its group; nevertheless it fell short from winning the title by getting knocked-out in semi-finals by Bolívar.
 In the Clausura Blooming qualified as second best in its group, but in the "Hexagonal Final" the team ended up third behind Bolívar and Oriente; therefore, being left out of another Copa Libertadores berth.
 The following year and after leaving all the frustrations behind, Blooming resumed its protagonism in the league.
 With the basis of that group of players, along with the arrival of other key figures such as Bolivian internationals Rubén Tufiño and José Carlos Fernández, Blooming consolidated a squad that led the tournament from the beginning and culminated with the 1998 Clausura title.
 Later in the year they defeated Wistermann in the championship finals by scores of 3–0 at home and 1–0 as visitors.

 The city of Santa Cruz turned into a carnival parade in mid December.
 The fans were exceedingly cheerful and euphoric to see their team win the first national championship in fourteen years.
 Luckily for them, the reason to celebrate a new championship didn't drag on.
 The following year, Blooming won the 1999 Apertura with seven points ahead of the second-placed team, Bolívar.
 Later, they faced the Clausura winners to determine the champions of 1999.
 Blooming dominated the series over The Strongest by a similar scores of 3–2 on both games, and retained the trophy for another year, with Carlos Aragonés as coach.

 As an important fact, Blooming is the first team from Santa Cruz to win the title in consecutive seasons.